Mindful Eating for Weight Loss: A Simple and Effective Checklist

 Prepare to make mindful food choices based on food preferences and health

 While all foods fit into a well-balanced diet, keeping your health and your goals in mind is essential.
 In other words, be mindful about food selection.
+Let me emphasize this: you are looking for a balance between eating the foods you like and foods that nourish you.

 The mindful eating checklist for the beginning of the week:

 - Make sure to select foods based on health and food preferences.
-For example, if you love waffles, you could select the whole-grain option.

 Right Before You Eat